 2 lbs silken tofu

-1 cup turbinado sugar (not commercial white sugar, it’s usually NOT vegan)
+1 cup vegan sugar (not commercial white sugar, it’s usually NOT vegan)

 3 tablespoons almond butter

 ½ teaspoon sea salt (not the iodized commercial variety)

 |Don't you just hate being bombarded with videos and ads before you get to the recipe?